adaltas/dsti-bigdata-2024-spring/09.dataflow-with-nifi/lab-anti-patterns.md

 ### Bonus

 1) Review the following tutorial on the [List/Fetch pattern](https://www.youtube.com/watch?v=7mbxJxjGj3w), making note of the additional pattern that makes use of a `RecordWriter` to provide even better control of the flow.
 Update your flow to make use of the RecordWriter.
 2) Review the [videos](https://www.youtube.com/watch?v=RjWstt7nRVY) on anti-patterns in NiFi from one of its co-creators.
+3) Review the 'Listing Strategy' on the ListFile processor and learn the different listing strategy methods and how they are implemented.